reetasingh/CKAD-Bookmarks/README.md

 # CKA Bookmarks repo
-Appearing for Certified Kubernetes Adminstrator (CKA) exam?
-There is a bookmark file for that too. https://github.com/reetasingh/CKA-Bookmarks
+Appearing for Certified Kubernetes Adminstrator (CKA) exam instead of CKAD?
+There is a bookmark repo for that too. https://github.com/reetasingh/CKA-Bookmarks